 Owning a business opens up a whole new world of things that you didn’t know you needed to know.
-That’s especially true when it comes to your facilities and real estate needs.
+This is especially true when it comes to your facility and real estate needs.

-Let’s say you’ve been renting, but your business has grown to the point where you think it might make sense to build and own your own building.
+For example, let’s say you’ve been renting, but your business has grown to the point where you think it would be best to build and own your own building.
 Or maybe you’re going to expand into new markets and locations.

 If you don’t know where to start, you’re not alone.
 It can be overwhelming, especially when you have a business to run.
-Odds are you can’t hire a full time person to manage the whole process for you, and you can’t spend all your time doing it either.
+Odds are, you can’t hire someone full-time to manage the whole process for you, and you can’t spend all your time doing it either.

-There’s an approach that can simplify the whole process for you, and we’ll fill you in on how it works.
+Luckily, there’s an approach that can simplify the whole process for you, and we’ll fill you in on how it works.
 It’s called development for fee, and it’s like having your own in-house expert to handle all the details for you.
-(The company you hire to do this for you is referred to as a “fee developer,” so we’ll be using them interchangeably.)
+The company you hire to do this for you is referred to as a “fee developer,” so we’ll be using the terms interchangeably.

 It’s pretty much what it sounds like – you hire a professional real estate developer to handle the development of your new or renovated facility on your behalf, for a fee.

-Typically the real estate developer won’t have any ownership (or equity) in your building, they’re just being paid a fee for developing the project.
+Typically, the real estate developer will not have any ownership (or equity) in your building, they’re just being paid a fee for developing the project.
 That’s what makes development for fee different from other types of arrangements where a real estate developer builds a building, owns it, and leases it back to you.

 Since every project is different, the services that a fee developer will provide can vary too.
-But generally, the following section outlines the things that a fee developer can help you with, and why it’s a good idea to hire a real estate developer for your project.
+But generally, the next section outlines what a fee developer can help you with, and why it’s a good idea to hire a real estate developer for your project.

-Real estate developers (we’ll also refer to them as fee developers, since that’s the topic of this article) have specialized knowledge, and they can manage the whole project for you from start to finish.
-Here are some of the ways that hiring a fee developer can benefit you.
+Real estate developers (we’ll also refer to them as fee developers) have specialized knowledge, and they can manage the whole project for you from start to finish.
+Here are a few ways that hiring a fee developer can benefit you.

 A real estate developer can help you figure out what’s important and then evaluate potential sites for you.